Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 7. **Fungible developers and pseudo teams** - developer decision-making muscle and domain knowledge stays under-developed or becomes atrophied so everyone is equally replaceable. <br/><br/>You may work on a team but the only opinion that matters to you is your manager, team lead, product manager or chief architect - depending on the situation.
-8. **Developer career paths limited** - code factories don't offer many paths forward for developers unless they become managers.
+8. **Developer career paths limited and gangs** - code factories don't offer many paths forward for developers unless they become managers. <br/><br/>Since there are reduced opportunities to prove yourself, relationships based on reporting structure and proximity play a larger role.
 9. **Skills are not transferable** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
 How out of touch depends on how long the code factory has been operating.